Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ![Widget Attribute Map](.../tut-paulstretch-widget-attr.png)

 Now we edit the widget program.
-Like an FScape program, selecting the Widget object in the main workspace window and pressing the eye-button (or keyboard <kbd>ctrl</kbd>-<kbd>enter</kbd>, Mac: <kbd>cmd</kbd>-<kbd>enter</kbd>) opens the text editor, the initial program being empty.
+Like an FScape program, selecting the Widget object in the workspace root window and pressing the eye-button (or keyboard <kbd>ctrl</kbd>-<kbd>enter</kbd>, Mac: <kbd>cmd</kbd>-<kbd>enter</kbd>) opens the text editor, the initial program being empty.
 Paste the following code: